 How long do you brine chicken?

 A whole chicken should be submerged in brine for at least 8 hours, or up to 24 hours.
-Do not go past the 24 hour mark, as your chicken may be overly salty if it sits in the brine for too long.
-If you’re looking to brine bone-in chicken pieces such as chicken thighs, drumsticks or breasts, you’ll want to soak them for about 4 hours.
-If you’re working with boneless chicken pieces, you can brine them for about 2 hours.
+Do not go past the 24 hour mark, as your bird may be overly salty if it sits in the brine for too long.
+If you’re looking to cook bone-in chicken pieces such as chicken thighs, drumsticks or chicken breasts, you’ll want to soak them for about 4 hours.
+If you’re working with boneless chicken pieces, you can leave them in for about 2 hours.

 You can cook this type of chicken in any way that you would normally cook a whole chicken.
-Here are a few ideas to get you started.
+Check out some of my favorite recipes below.
 Sometimes I like to add a few teaspoons of chicken seasoning to the outside of the bird before I cook it.

 Once you try a brined chicken, you’ll be hooked!
 Everyone will think you’re a gourmet chef when they get a taste of your perfectly cooked chicken.
 While making a this brining solution is an extra step in the cooking process, it’s totally worth it in my opinion.